amritsharma/writing-challenge/Jan23-PostmanHack.md

 Publish it to your own private slack channel: #morningzen (or something else)

-* Messages sent via Slack webhook.
+* Messages sent via Slack webhook or the Slack API

+Important:

+1. Decide what the message will look like.
+Should Coco say everything or pick and choose one thing!

+2. Documentation.
+Documentation.
+Documentation.
+Make it amazing!